Witiko/doctoral-thesis/main.md

    digital mathematical libraries as the main application of math information retrieval systems.

-2. In Section \vref{sec:math-representations}, I will describe the different kinds of math information that focus on different aspects of the language of mathemathics and show how they are represented.
+2. In Section \vref{sec:math-representations}, I will discuss the presentation, structural, and semantic aspects of math information and show how they are commonly represented in math information retrieval systems.

-3. In Section \vref{sec:math-information-retrieval}, I will describe the math information retrieval techniques based on sparse data, dense data, and structural and semantic matching.
+3. In Section \vref{sec:math-information-retrieval}, I will describe the math information retrieval techniques based on sparse data, dense data, structural and semantic matching, and learning to rank.

 4. In Section \vref{sec:objectives-and-evaluation}, I will descibe the three major objectives of math information retrieval and how we can evaluate math